Frequently Asked Questions

 Here is our pricing.

-We’ve tested in modern versions of Chrome, Safari and Firefox.
+We’ve tested in modern versions of Chrome, Firefox, Safari, Edge and Internet Explorer.

 Yes it does – you will stay connected to IRC even if you shutdown your computer or sign out of IRCCloud.com.
 This means when you come back, you'll be able to see what happened on IRC whilst you were away.